git-chglog/git-chglog/README.md

     4. <name>       - Commit contained in <name>.

 OPTIONS:
   --init                                generate the git-chglog configuration file in interactive --config value, -c value              specifies a different configuration file to pick up (default: ".chglog/config.yml") --output value, -o value              output path and filename for the changelogs.
-If not specified, output to stdout --next-tag value          treat unreleased commits as specified tags (EXPERIMENTAL) --silent                  disable stdout output --no-color                disable color output [$NO_COLOR] --no-emoji                disable emoji output [$NO_EMOJI] --help, -h                show help
-  --version, -v             print the version
+If not specified, output to stdout --next-tag value                      treat unreleased commits as specified tags (EXPERIMENTAL) --silent                              disable stdout output --no-color                            disable color output [$NO_COLOR] --no-emoji                            disable emoji output [$NO_EMOJI] --tag-filter-pattern value, -p value  regular expression of tag filter.
+Is specified, only matched tags will be picked --help, -h                            show help --version, -v                         print the version

 EXAMPLE: